pablo-meier/Pablog/posts/2018-02-01-meetings-baby.md

 rather than where they are clueless.
 Commanding a high salary while always being in Important Meetings is one of the most accepted and desirable narratives in professional life, so to many people, this _is_ success.
-It shouldn't surprise that there's an unwillingness to question whether all these meeetings are the expensive illusion of success. **The main thing you can do to remove meetings from your org is to remove the people who seem to need them like oxygen.**
+It shouldn't surprise that there's an unwillingness to question whether all these meetings are the expensive illusion of success. **The main thing you can do to remove meetings from your org is to remove the people who seem to need them like oxygen.**